xsalagarcia/css_template_curs_exist/README.md

 The project has been discontinued.
 But the base has been used for other project creation.

-Soon a link will be posted.
+Click [here](https://github.com/xsalagarcia/XSG-FRONT-TOOLS) to see the other project.